piyuo/flutter_appkit/CONTRIBUTING.md

 **Q: How do I handle breaking changes?**
 A: Include "BREAKING CHANGE:" in commit footer to trigger major version bump.

+**Q: How do we handle large features?**
+A: Use Epic + Sub-issues approach.
+Team collaboratively breaks down the epic into 1-2 day sub-issues, each developer claims specific sub-issues and creates their own branch + PR.

+**Q: What about hotfixes for production issues?**
+A: We don't use hotfix branches.
+All changes follow the standard workflow.
+Production issues are handled at the deployment level using CI/CD rollback capabilities.

+**Q: How do I find PR discussions after rebase merge?**
+A: Click the commit on GitHub, then click the `#PR-NUMBER` link below the commit title to view the original PR and all its discussions.

 ---